Dori River

 The Dori, also called the Lora and Kadanai, is a river of Afghanistan and Pakistan.
-It runs for 320 km from Balochistan in Pakistan through Kandahar Province in Afghanistan, then flows into the Arghandab River.
+It runs for 320 km from Balochistan province in Pakistan through Kandahar Province in Afghanistan, then flows into the Arghandab River.

-The Dori begins north of the city of Quetta.
+The Dori begins north of the city of Quetta, the provincial capital of Balochistan.
 It is called Lora in its headwaters in Pakistan.
-The name changes to Kadanai upon its entry into Afghanistan, and the name Dori is given below the town of Spin Baldak.
+The name changes to Kadanai upon its entry into Afghanistan, with the river called the Dori below the town of Spin Baldak.

-In Afghanistan, Dori first runs westward and soon faces the sandy desert of Rigestan.
+In Afghanistan, the Dori first runs westward and soon faces the sandy desert of Rigestan in southeastern Afghanistan.
 It then takes a northerly direction and along the desert passes east and northeast past Takht-e Pol, bordering southeast of the Kandahar Valley.
 Further on, it receives the Arghistan River, then the Tarnak River, some 30 km south of the city of Kandahar.

 Hydrology

 The Dori receives most of its flow from melting snow in spring, especially in March.